 Bioflight employs a fleet exclusively consisting of the P68.
 This reduces maintenance and pilot training costs, increases our operational flexibility and provides consistent cost-effective production across a wide range of survey types.
-While our Observer models allow for unobstructed 180 degree observation through bubble windows and a transparent nose section, our turbo-charged aircraft provide consistent power performance during high altitude operations.

 With the ability to either carry observers for low altitude visual surveys or mount advanced camera and laser systems by utilising the aircrafts’ camera hatch, we can adapt perfectly to whichever survey mission and operational requirements you may have.

 Our current fleet consist of 10 Vulcanair P68’s divided into 3 Observer and 7 P68C versions.